drew-griffin/PID_motor_controller/README.md

     - xdc               - constraints
     - motor_hardware    - vivado project (not checked in)
     - IP                - project IP
-        - ece544ip_w23     - (contains and adds to the entire ece544ip_w23 directory for the tcl scripting and revisioning purposes, The custom IP for this project, **myHB3ip_1.0**, can be found here
+        - ece544ip_w23     - (contains and adds to the entire ece544ip_w23 directory for the tcl scripting and revisioning purposes.
+The custom IP for this project, **myHB3ip_1.0**, can be found here
         - bd   - contains embedded system board desing (needed for tcl script to build project)
        - Pmod_Bridge_v1_0 - included in project release, not utilized in our project
 - logger